Skip to content

 Improperly configured shared filesystems can cause errors when running jobs with Cortex.

 When running on Kubernetes, Cortex launches a new pod for each analyzer or responder execution.
 After the job completes and Cortex retrieves the result, the pod is terminated.
-A shared filesystem allows these jobs to share input data, store and retrieve results, ensure consistency across pods, and enable concurrent access.
+Without a shared filesystem accessible by both the Cortex pod and these analyzer and responder pods, they can't access the data they need to operate, causing the jobs to fail.

 Kubernetes supports several methods for sharing filesystems between pods, including: